Who are clients "bodies governed by public law"?

 • the Agency for International Education Affairs AIBA,

-• the waste disposal services of the municipalities of Liechtenstein,
+• the waste disposal association of the municipalities of Liechtenstein,

 • the Old Age and Survivors' Insurance AHV, the Disability Insurance IV, the Family Compensation Fund FAK,